ChevronOne/point_projection/README.md

 The library was initially implemented as a concept of presenting a map or a traceable track mathematically for a self-driving car, but it can naturally be used in any graphic application.

-To use the library include `ppl/ppl.hpp` in your project.
+To use the library include `ppl2/ppl.hpp` in your project.
+Or include `ppl/ppl.hpp` for the older version.

+The two versions provide the same functionalities.
+The only difference between the first version and the second one is that in the second version the process of [real-roots isolation](https://en.wikipedia.org/wiki/Real-root_isolation) of an univariate polynomial is based on [Vincent's theorem](https://en.wikipedia.org/wiki/Real-root_isolation#Vincent's_and_related_theorems), which is in turn based on [Descartes' rule of signs](https://en.wikipedia.org/wiki/Descartes%27_rule_of_signs).
+While the first older version uses [Sturm's theorem](https://en.wikipedia.org/wiki/Sturm%27s_theorem).

+Although **Sturm's theorem** is well defined theorem and remains very important in theoretical purposes, it turned out in practice that the algorithms derived from **Sturm's theorem** are less efficient than those derived from **Descartes' rule of signs**.

 <br/><br/>

-:exclamation: To use the library in sensitive applications, there is no guarantee to achieve specific results, unless you test it enough for your own purposes. **Use it on your own responsibility!**
+:exclamation: When using the library in sensitive applications, there is no guarantee to achieve any specific results, unless you test it enough for your own purposes. **Use it on your own responsibility!**

 For any bug reports or suggestions, please use the above `Issues` dialog.